raaghav03/books_assignment/README.md

+The project is documented below but the best way is to check the deployed link

 # Problem Statement
 The task was to create a simple web application that allows users to search for books using the Google Books API and display the results.